DEMYELINATING FORMS OF CMT (Types 1, 4 and X)

 The CMTA’s Strategy to Accelerate Research, or STAR, has been a beacon of light and hope for the CMT community since 2008.
 Its unique approach is built on collaboration: It connects our world-renowned STAR Advisory Board to pharmaceutical, biotechnology and research service companies that are pursuing therapy development.
 These STAR alliance members, along with the CMT patients who are the real experts and donors who support our work, complement a network of sponsored university laboratories and biotech companies positioned to deliver therapies to the market in the near future.
 The CMTA’s funding and operations focus is on translational research that will lead as directly as possible to therapeutic treatments for CMT.

 Demyelinating forms of CMT affect the protective coating, or myelin, that insulates the “electrical wire” that is the nerve.
 Research specific to demyelinating forms of CMT—Types 1A, 1B, 1X and 4—includes some two dozen projects.
 You can read more below about the strategies in place for tackling CMT research from all angles: gene therapy and editing, small molecule and biological therapy and clinical trial preparation.
 You can also learn more about the research happening by demyelinating subtypes: 1A, 1B, 1X, 4A, 4C.
-If you would like to have a more in-depth conversation about STAR please reach out to Jeana Sweeney, director of development: firstname.lastname@example.org.
+If you would like to have a more in-depth conversation about STAR please reach out to Jeana Sweeney, Chief Engagement and Gifts Officer: firstname.lastname@example.org.

 READ MORE ABOUT CMTA-STAR RESEARCH FOR DEMYELINATING TYPES OF CMT